Aloo Paneer Paratha Recipe

 Dough rolled to make a 4-inch circle.

-Keep 2 tablespoon of filling in the center of the circle, bring the edges together, and pinch to seal the edges.
+Step 11: Keep 2 tablespoon of filling in the center of the circle, then bring the edges together and pinch to seal.

 A small amount of filling kept in the center of the dough.

-Press the ball slightly and keep it on the working surface.
+Step 13: Press the ball slightly and keep it on the working surface.
 Dust lightly with dry flour and roll gently to make a 6-inch circle.
-While rolling, go from one side to the other circularly to ensure the filling reaches the sides and is distributed evenly.
+While rolling, move from one side to the other in a circular motion to ensure the filling reaches the sides and is distributed evenly.

 Note – Don’t worry if it’s not a perfect round.
 Rolling the paratha perfectly takes time and patience.
 You will get there soon!